Site Contributors and Consultants

 Tina has been an invited speaker at many Institutions and Schools - including the United Nations, World Bank D.C, TED X Youth, Gilda's Club, University of Toronto and CAMH ( Canadian Assoc. for Mental Health).

-Her current project is a feature Documentary ( currently in development) entitled : Pandemic Of Denial TM ~ The World Pain Crises.
+Her current passion is a feature Documentary ( currently in post production ) Pandemic Of Denial TM ~ The World Pain Crisis.
 This riveting expose will examine the Millions of invisible Chronic Pain patients around the world who are not receiving effective treatment, costing society Billions annually, potentially growing to Trillions by the year 2020.
 Desperately needed funding for research and early treatment of chronic pain, can potentially divert this fast emerging health crises.

 Dr. Howard Jacobs